 The lowest level of storage management occurs at the physical drive level.
-Physical drives are placed into the external storage enclosures and grouped into arrays for better performance.
+Physical drives are grouped into arrays for better performance and fault tolerance.

-The arrays are then configured with RAID fault-tolerance and presented to the operating system as logical drives or units called LUNs.
+The arrays are then configured with RAID fault tolerance and presented to the operating system as logical drives or units called LUNs.

-At the virtual level of storage, VR software is used to take the LUNs and group them together into large capacity storage pools.
+At the virtual level of storage, VR software is used to take the LUNs and group them together into large-capacity storage pools.
 These pools are then segmented into virtual disks and re-presented to the operating system as the disks on which to write the data.

-Folders, sub-folders, and file shares are created on the virtual disks to organize, store, and give access to the system data.
+Folders, subfolders, and file shares are created on the virtual disks to organize, store, and give access to the system data.

-For organizational and documentation purposes, this Administration Guide separates physical storage from virtual storage.
+For organizational and documentation purposes, this administration guide separates physical storage from virtual storage.
 While this chapter provides an overview of storage components and concepts, additional chapters discuss storage management planning and storage management procedures.

-See Figure 3-1: Storage Management process for an illustration of these storage management elements.
+See Figure 3-1 for an illustration of these storage management elements.